We offer postgraduate research programmes and studentships in almost 40 diverse subject areas across four schools.

-The Faculty of Humanities is home to more than 800 doctoral students from more than 90 different countries, embracing disciplines as diverse as business and management, social sciences, law, education, languages, arts and environment and development.
+We're home to more than 800 doctoral students from more than 90 different countries, embracing disciplines as diverse as business, arts, languages and cultures, environment, education and development, and social sciences.

 There are numerous funding opportunities available for candidates.

 Complete and submit our online application form to apply for a postgraduate research programme

 Writing your research proposal

 Advice on how to write and structure your research proposal.